-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across the curriculum, particularly in EBacc subjects.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across the curriculum.

 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
+We are aware of the challenges faced by disadvantaged pupils who attend a school with otherwise high levels of socio-economic advantage.
+Our support for aspiration and curriculum access is important in this regard.